yechanp/site/index.md

 # Yeachan Park
-### Postdoctoral research fellow
+### Assistant professor at Sejong University

 ## Summary
-I am a postdoctoral fellow at KIAS.
+I am an assistant professor in the department of mathematics and statistics at Sejong University.
+I was a postdoctoral fellow at KIAS.
 I received my Ph.D. from Seoul National University (SNU) under the supervision of Prof. [Myungjoo Kang](https://www.ncia.snu.ac.kr/general-5-1).

 I am interested in theoretical machine learning, with a focus on the expressive power of neural networks, the geometry of loss surfaces, and training dynamics.
 My research interests also extend to practical applications, including low-level vision models, privacy-preserving models, and math-solving models.